The future of (individual) grid charges

 Variant 2 - Flexibility

-Flexibility as an authorisation criterion for special conditions – In order to be able to integrate the generation of renewables, the consumer system needs as much flexibility as possible, including intelligent flexibility marketing.
-Industrial processes have different load shifting options than, for example Battery Storage, especially if they can ‘hedge’ their consumption with a storable product.
+Flexibility as an approval criterion for special conditions - In order to be able to integrate the generation of renewables, the consumer system needs as much flexibility as possible, including intelligent flexibility marketing.
+Industrial processes have different load shifting options than, for example Battery Storageespecially if they can "hedge" their consumption with a storable product.
 From the perspective of the energy system, it also makes no difference whether a battery storage system stores electricity or a company takes more, or whether the energy storage system feeds in or the company takes less.
 Flexible consumers could therefore also be offered an individual grid fee based on their assistance in integrating renewable electricity generation.
 After all, they ensure that money can be saved for grid expansion and costs for balancing energy and redispatch, which would otherwise be financed via the grid fees.

-As an aside, the concept of the ‘physical path’ on which the previous calculation of the individual grid charge is based also needs to be rethought.
-For example, the ‘new’ physical path could be calculated to the next grid bottleneck.
+As an aside, the concept of the "physical path", on which the previous calculation of the individual grid charge is based, also needs to be rethought.
+For example, the "new" physical path could be calculated to the next grid bottleneck.
 In this case, the grid expansion would be integrated into the relief and not a blanket relief.
 It is also conceivable that grid nodes where the lines to wind and solar farms converge could be used for the calculation.
 Both variants could reduce redispatch and thus make the discussion about the need for electricity price zone separation in Germany superfluous.
 However, this topic requires separate consideration.

 Overall, grid fees are facing an exciting future in which they will play a central role in the implementation of the energy transition, but not only grid fees.